 The Leddy Library invites students to stop by for Brain Freeze and Button-Making, from 12 to 2 p.m.
 Thursday, Sept.
 12.

 The Leddy team will set up outside the library to hand out freezies and help make buttons.
 Those who join the fun will also have the opportunity to win a Leddy Library prize.

 The team will provide all the equipment and supplies needed — magazines to cut images from, drawing tools, and pre-made templates.

-The University of Windsor's Leddy Library invites applications for a 12-month limited-term Information Services Librarian – Nursing Liaison position commencing as early as July 1, 2016.
+The University of Windsor's Leddy Library invites applications for a permanence-track Information Services Librarian position commencing January 1, 2020.
 Rank will be commensurate with experience.
 This position is subject to final budgetary approval.
-For more information please visit the job posting.

 There’s an old saying that one person’s trash is another person’s treasure.
 Leddy Library’s new archivist, Sarah Glassford, knows that one person’s junk might also be the raw material that informs another person’s doctoral thesis.